 Here is a full list of services the firm can provide:

-Cerity Partners uses modern portfolio theory, which focuses more on asset allocation than on individual investments, to craft individualized portfolios for its clients.
-Portfolios are created based on an investment profile — ranging from conservative to aggressive — created for each client.
+The firm uses modern portfolio theory, which focuses more on asset allocation than on individual investments, to craft individualized portfolios for its clients.
+Portfolios are created based on an investment profile created for each client.

 Client portfolios can contain a mix of asset classes and sub-asset classes, including: